Jane Saunders1

 Lady Sarah Sophia Fane was born on 4 March 1785.1 She was the daughter of John Fane, 10th Earl of Westmorland and Sarah Anne Child.1 She married George Child-Villiers, 5th Earl of the Island of Jersey, son of George Bussy Villiers, 4th Earl of the Island of Jersey and Frances Twysden, on 23 May 1804.1 She died on 26 January 1867 at age 81.1

 From 23 May 1804, her married name became Villiers.
-As a result of her marriage, Lady Sarah Sophia Fane was styled as Countess of the Island of Jersey on 22 August 1805.
+After her marriage, Lady Sarah Sophia Fane was styled as Countess of the Island of Jersey on 22 August 1805.
 From 1 December 1819, her married name became Child-Villiers.

 Citations